michaelschaub/michaelschaub.github.io/code.md

 title: Code
 permalink: /Code/
 ---
-## Slow Switching Assemblies in Structured networks
+## Dynamical Modules in Complex Systems / Generalized Louvain optimization

 Complex systems and relational data are often abstracted as dynamical processes on networks.
 To understand, predict and control their behavior a crucial step is to extract reduced descriptions of such networks.
 Inspired by notions from Control Theory, we have proposed a time-dependent dynamical similarity measure between nodes, which quantifies the effect that a node input has on the network over time.
 Using this embedding we can try to partition the graph into dynamical modules, capturing dynamic similarity between nodes at different time scales.